diegoperezo97/mechacar-statistical-analysis/README.md

 # MODULE 15: Statistics and R

+I'll learn statistics and R in this program, which are two critical abilities for my success in the data sector.
+Data analytics is built on statistics.
+All the way to complicated deterministic models, starting with summary statistics like mean, median, and mode.

+We contextualize our facts with the aid of statistics.
+When it comes to making well-informed judgments, statistics plays a crucial part in everything from product creation to sports betting, stock market research, and movie production.
+In the business environment, statisticians frequently serve as the company's go-to individuals for problem-solving, resource planning, and decision-making.

+I will go through summary statistics and regression models in this session before moving on to more complex statistical models and measurements that are frequently used in data analytics.

+The ability to construct statistical research and understand study findings will allow me to tackle increasingly complex challenges involving data engineering.
+I'll spend some time in this lesson learning how to utilize the computer language R in order to better understand these statistical ideas.

+Data management, statistical analysis, and visualization were all made more comfortable by R. R has established itself as one of the most widely used tools for data analysis and reporting among the community of data scientists throughout time.
+Numerous firms, from tiny family enterprises to the biggest Fortune 500 companies like Google, Ford, and Coca-Cola, employ R. The majority of job postings for data science and data engineering clearly include R competence as either a necessary or highly desirable ability.

+I will go through the fundamentals of R in this lesson, including how to read datasets, manipulate data, do computations, and visualize data using a variety of 2D plots.

+I'll also execute all of my statistical tests and analyses using R. I'll be able to create my own R scripts at the conclusion of this module so that I can fully analyze any dataset.

 ## Overview of the Analysis

 * For the past ten years, Jeremy has been with AutosRUs.
 He's seen a lot of automobiles come and go in his time, and the corporation is now understanding that their decision-making process should be modernized.